curtisseizert/CUDASieve/README.md

 write their own makefile.
 The include file names have not changed between CUDA 7.5 and 8.0 rc, so this can be built without modifications to the source code (at least in linux) with CUDA 7.5 as well.
 As far as I am aware, the only compatability issue for older devices is the use of grids with x-dimensions larger than 65535 blocks.
-However, this is only for devices older than compute capability 3.0, and the source code here works without problems on compute capability >=5.0 devices as I have verified.
+However, this is only for devices older than compute capability 3.0, and the source code here seems to work without problems on compute capability >=5.0 devices.

 This implementation of Oliveira's bucket method requires a fixed 10 bytes of DRAM per prime, which equates to just over 2 GB for sieving up to 2<sup>64</sup>, which currently doesn't give the correct answer anyway (vide infra).
 In any event, the fact that